Jewelry Patents: Everything You Need to Know

 - Non-Provisional Applications: This is the formal patent application that initiates the USPTO review.
 It means the applicant has provided all the necessary information to support the artwork, made the case, and now it is in its completed state and ready for consideration.
 Artwork cannot receive a Design patent without its non-provisional application being formally approved by the USPTO.

 How You Can Keep Costs Down

-There are steps design patent applicants can take in reducing the costs of filing a patent even before they make an appointment with a USPTO-registered patent attorney.
+There are steps that design patent applicants can take in reducing the costs of filing a patent even before they make an appointment with a USPTO-registered patent attorney.
 Among these is to do much of the preliminary investigatory work yourself.

 For instance, anyone can conduct a patent search through Google, by subscribing to services as JSTOR to access academic papers, and by haunting the nearest Patent and Trademark Depository Library (PTDL) to access their files and query on-site search experts on how to find what you are looking for.
 Patent searches can be tedious because they require repeated keyword searches of databases that store all patents dating back to 1790.
 For the ultimate self-conducted patent search, visit the USPTO Search Center in Alexandria, Va.

 For advice on how to keep patent costs down and assistance in patent searches, seek out other artists, inventors, authors, and small business owners to pool intellectual resources and share advice and experiences that all can benefit from.
 There is a wide range of social media groups committed to aiding and abetting the efforts of independent artwork designers in bringing their ideas to fruition.